awsdocs/aws-sdk-for-javascript-v3/doc_source/api-gateway-invoking-lambda-browser-script.md

 --------

-Help us improve the AWS SDK for JavaScript version 3 \(V3\) documentation by providing feedback using the **Feedback** link, or create an issue or pull request on [GitHub](https://github.com/awsdocs/aws-sdk-for-javascript-v3)\.

  The [AWS SDK for JavaScript V3 API Reference Guide](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/index.html) describes in detail all the API operations for the AWS SDK for JavaScript version 3 \(V3\)\.

 --------